-- ii) Non-marketable securities Non-marketable securities are measured at cost determined by moving average method. - (2) Valuation methods for inventories - i) Parent company Inventories are measured at the cost determined by the gross average method.
-(Balance sheet values are measured by the method of devaluing book price to reflect decreases in profitability.) - ii) Consolidated subsidiaries Inventories are principally measured at the cost determined by the specific identification method.
-(Balance sheet values are measured by the method of devaluing book value to reflect decreases in profitability.) - (3) Valuation methods for derivative financial instruments Derivative financial instruments are measured at fair value. - (4) Depreciation of non-current assets - Depreciation of property, plant and equipment (excluding lease assets) Depreciation of property, plant and equipment is calculated principally by the straight-line method.
-Some non-current assets are calculated by the declining balance method. - ii) Amortization of intangible assets (excluding lease assets) Amortization of intangible assets is calculated by the straight-line method.
-"Software," included in intangible assets, is amortized by the straight-line method based on the estimated useful lifetime in-house (5 years). - iii) Lease assets Lease assets relating to finance lease transactions without transfer of ownership are depreciated over the lease contract's lifetime by the straight-line method.
-In addition, the residual value is the guaranteed residual value if a guaranteed residual value has been arranged under the lease agreement, and in other cases the residual value is zero. - (5) Basis for provisions and allowances - i) Allowance for doubtful accounts
+ii) Non-marketable securities

+Non-marketable securities are measured at cost determined by the moving average method.

+(2) Valuation methods for inventories

+i) Parent company

+Inventories are measured at the cost determined by the gross average method.
+(Balance sheet values are measured by the method of devaluing book price to reflect ii) Consolidated subsidiaries

+(Balance sheet values are measured by the method of devaluing book price to reflect decreases in profitability.)

+Inventories are principally measured at cost determined by the specific identification method.
+(Balance sheet values are measured by the method of devaluing book value to reflect decreases in profitability.)

+(3) Valuation methods for derivative financial instruments

+Derivative financial instruments are measured at fair value.

+(4) Depreciation of non-current assets

+i) Depreciation of property, plant and equipment (excluding lease assets)

+Depreciation of property, plant and equipment is calculated principally by the straight-line method.
+Some non-current assets are calculated by the declining balance method.

+ii) Amortization of intangible assets (excluding lease assets)

+Amortization of intangible assets is calculated by the straight-line method.
+"Software," included in intangible assets, is amortized by the straight-line method based on the estimated useful lifetime in-house (5 years).

+iii) Lease assets

+Lease assets relating to finance lease transactions without transfer of ownership are depreciated over the lease contract's lifetime by the straight-line method.
+In addition, the residual value is the guaranteed residual value if a guaranteed residual value has been arranged under the lease agreement, and in other cases the residual value is zero.

+(5) Basis for provisions and allowances

+i) Allowance for doubtful accounts

-With a view to providing for account receivables, loan receivables, and bad debt expenses, the Company and domestic consolidated subsidiaries provide an allowance for doubtful accounts based on the historical default rate of normal receivables and with reference to the collectability of receivables from companies in financial difficulty.
+With a view to providing for bad debt losses on account receivables and loan receivables, etc., and bad debt expenses, the Company and domestic consolidated subsidiaries provide estimated irrecoverable amount based on the historical default rate for normal receivables and through the individual examination of recoverability for particular receivables such as claims to obligors with high possibility of business failure.
 Foreign consolidated subsidiaries determine allowances for doubtful accounts by assessing each individual account.
-The Company makes necessary adjustments to allowance for doubtful accounts in consolidation of receivables and payables of each consolidated subsidiary.
+The Company makes necessary adjustments to allowance for doubtful accounts in consolidation of elimination of receivables and payables among consolidated subsidiaries.

-- ii) Accrued bonus costs Accrued bonus costs are provided in an amount estimated to cover the bonus payment for services rendered by employees during the fiscal year. - iii) Accrued directors' bonus costs Accrued directors' bonus costs are provided in an amount estimated to cover the bonus payment for services rendered by directors during the fiscal year. - iv) Provisions for warranty costs Provisions for warranty costs are provided to cover the cost of all services anticipated to be incurred during the entire warranty period in accordance with the warranty contracts.
-These provisions are calculated based on past experience. - v) Provision for automobile maintenance costs Provision for automobile maintenance costs is provided for the portion corresponding to the already leased period out of the total amount anticipated to be incurred during the entire lease period for maintenance costs based on lease contracts, such as lease automobile maintenance costs. - (vi) Provision for management board incentive plan trust - Provision for management board incentive plan trust is provided in an amount estimated to cover the payment of Company stock benefits to Directors and others during the current fiscal year.
+ii) Accrued bonus costs

+Accrued bonus costs are provided in an amount estimated to cover the bonus payment for services rendered by employees during the fiscal year.

+iii) Accrued directors' bonus costs

+Accrued directors' bonus costs are provided in an amount estimated to cover the bonus payment for services rendered by directors during the fiscal year.

+iv) Provision for warranty costs

+Provisions for warranty costs are provided to cover the cost of all services anticipated to be incurred during the entire warranty period in accordance with the warranty contracts.
+These provisions are calculated based on past experience.

+v) Provision for maintenance costs

+Provision for maintenance costs is provided for the portion corresponding to the already leased period out of the total amount anticipated to be incurred during the entire lease period for maintenance costs based on lease contracts, such as lease automobile maintenance costs.

+(vi) Provision for management board incentive plan trust

+Provision for management board incentive plan trust is provided in an amount estimated to cover the payment of Company stock benefits to Directors of the Board and others during the current fiscal year.